algorandfoundation/docs/docs/get-started/dapps/reach.md

 4. For each bid, if the new bid is higher than the previous bid, the previous bid will be refunded to the previous bidder and the new bid will be recorded and held by the contract.
 5. At the end of a successful auction, where the reserve price was met, the highest bidder will receive the artwork and the seller will receive the full bid amount.

-## The frontend and backend files that compose the Reach dApp.

-[index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh)  is the Backend which provides the implementation of the solution in.
-It also determines what is published to the blockchain and how.
-It also defines the interfaces to the frontend.

-[index.mjs](https://github.com/algorand/reach-auction/blob/main/index.mjs) is the Frontend provides a User Interface including prompts and a web and/or mobile app  frontend.
-It creates accounts and provides the logic of `interact` methods.
+## Reach architecture

+Reach programs contain all properties of a dApp.
+The backend, often found in a file such as [index.rsh](https://github.com/algorand/reach-auction/blob/main/index.rsh), controls what data is published to the consensus network (a blockchain) and defines interfaces that can interact with the frontend.
+The frontend is often contained within a file such as [index.mjs](https://github.com/algorand/reach-auction/blob/main/index.mjs) and provides a graphical representation of the interface for its participants. i.e. Alice and Bob.
+The user interface may be in the form of a command line, or more preferably, a web or mobile app.

+In Reach, developers think about their participants and how they will interact with one another, as well as, with the contract.
+Developers codify the business logic of their application and the Reach compiler builds the smart contract.
+Reach abstracts the heavy lifting of smart contract development, allowing developers to focus their energy on participant interaction.

-# The dApp
+# The dApp Backend

 A build folder is created in your project by the Reach compiler when using

 `./reach run`

 This folder contains a file called `index.main.mjs`.
-The file contains an asynchronous function for each participant.
+This file contains the smart contract bytecode that a machine is able to read.
+Additionally, `index.main.mjs` is a backend JavaScript file that contains an asynchronous function for each participant, as defined in `index.mjs`.

+You can imagine that `index.mjs` mirrors `index.main.mjs`.
+The `index.mjs` provides frontend interactivity and `index.main.mjs` enables functionality in the backend.
 For example, if a Reach program contains a participant named 'Alice' in the Reach.App, then the JavaScript backend will include a function named Alice (i.e. backend.Alice).

-The Promise returned by these functions is resolved when the Reach program terminates (i.e. reaches exit();).
+## Run the Reach Application

 Run the auction